 After the excursion, participants enjoyed a delicious brunch of traditional dishes in the reserve.
 Recognition diplomas, awards and beautiful festival t-shirts were distributed amongst the participants to remember the remarkable weekend.

 The festival “Volando por la Peninsula” was beautifully executed and it was an amazing way of bringing people together to enjoy bird watching, learning about birds and about the relevance of community involvement and actions for successful conservation programs in the Yucatán Peninsula.
-The organizers also created a wonderful short video to celebrate the festival.
-You can watch it at:

 A special thanks to the organizations that made this possible: GreenJay Mayan Birding, Amigos de Isla Contoy, Ka’Yok Planetario de Cancún, Red de Monitoreo Comunitario Mayan Jays, CONABIO PAU: Programa de Aves Urbanas , Universidad Nacional Autónoma de México, Amigos de Sian Ka’an, Maya Ka’an, Programa de Aves Urbanas, Reserva Toh A.C., Colectivo Inlakech, Brocha Gorda, Brown Jay Mayan Birding, Coonil Birding Club, Semilleros de Alas Campeche, Cozumel Birding Club, Club de Observadores de aves Dzibaban, Club de observación de aves Tata´k Che´i, Trogons Birding Club, Peten Birders Club, Festival de las Aves de Campeche, Aves de la Laguna , Festival Alas de Sisal, Festival de las Aves de Cozumel, Mul K´ab, Fundación de Parques y Museos de Cozumel, Jóvenes por la Conservación.